Music Composition BM

 The program offers courses not only in the core but in orchestration, counterpoint, as well as private lessons and group seminars in composition, including electronic composition.

-Compose music with modern, historical, and experimental music vocabularies.
+Compose music with modern, contemporary, historical, experimental, etc., music vocabularies.

 Write for diverse color combinations, including orchestral and electroacoustic resources.